Moebius2107/DataEngProject/README.md

 ## 1. Data selection and cleaning with MongoDB (ingeston data)
 We want to have a clean environment to start with, that's why the "clean_folders" task appears first: we delete all the data that could have been downloaded following previous executions of the DAG.
 Once the folders are deleted, we will recreate them with the "download_XX_url_content" tasks.
 The data is stored on DropBox.
 To be able to access them we have the link described in the presentation but it is not enough to download the different files: we have to create a Dropbox application and obtain an access token.
 Once the token is obtained, we can use it to connect to the DropBox api in our tasks.
+After having inconsistencies in our data we realized that we where taking only the first part of a paginated answer in the dropbox API call used to get the links, that is why we used the .continue functionality.
 We get in our dag/data folder our files in JSON format.
-We can see that there is a "dummy_node" after these tasks, in fact, we could have just removed it and put after it for example "download_hackaton_url_content" and "ingest_hackaton" but we chose to wait until all the download tasks are finished before moving on.
 Once the download tasks are finished, we send the data to MongoDB.

 The data is stored in JSON-like documents, which allows us not to have too much change from its initial state.
-Moreover, since we do not perform any processing during this step, the fact that MongoDB does not provide a schema is useful/handy.
+Moreover, since we do not perform any processing during this step, the fact that MongoDB does not provide a schema isn't a problem for us.

 ![Ingestion Dag](/img/ingestion_dag.PNG)